edanaher/scry/README.md

 However, if a table is aliased, that alias must be used in the rest of the query; in `books@b.title books.year`, `books` and `b` refer to two different instances of the `books` table.
 (And as multiple top-level tables aren't currently supported, this will give an error.)
 However, this does allow for joins at multiple levels, which will be more useful with conditions.

-Finally, instead of individual columns, `*` or no column can be provided; this selects all columns from the table:
+Instead of individual columns, `*` or no column can be provided; this selects all columns from the table:

 ```
 > authors